dawnbirth/easy-add-thumbnail/readme.txt

 == Changelog ==

+= 1.1 =

+* Changed plugin code to be WordPres 3.7 or higher compatible.
+So now WordPress 3.7 or higher is required and older WordPress versions are not supported.
+* Cleanup some code not needed after raising min. required version to 3.7

 = 1.0.2 =

 * When updating the readme.txt I copied by error another plugin readme to trunk, causing the plugin closed by WordPress.org staff.
 This release is only to fix the mistake made with readme as requested by WordPress.org staff.
 Sorry!!